-There are 5 reasons for republishing a book:
+There are five reasons for republishing a book:

-- The rights to publish have reverted to the author or author’s estate.
+- The rights to publish have reverted to the author (or the author’s estate).

 - The publisher has gone out of business.

-- The author and publisher wish to part ways.
+- The author and the publisher wish to part ways.

 - The author wants to release a new edition or change the cover.